 Samantha Lang is a filmmaker.
 She is produces, directs, and writes.
 Working in Australia, Europe and the US over the last 20 years, her films have screened at major international festivals including Sundance, Toronto, Locarno, and have received international recognition at the highest level, her film ‘The Well’ competing at the Cannes Film Festival for the prestigious Palme D’Or.
 In Australia, Samantha’s films have been awarded many times including - at the Australian Film Institute Awards and the Sydney Film Festival.
 In 2015 – her film ‘Carlotta’ was nominated for five AACTA awards and won three.

 As well as being a creative practitioner, she has mentored, supervised and lectured postgraduate film students in her capacity as Head of Directing at AFTRS (2010-2016), as well as mentored emerging practitioners at SNSW, HIVE at AIFF, and SA.
 Presently she is a DCA candidate at the University of Technology, Sydney.
-Her areas of interest include cultural narratives in the Anthropocene.
+Her areas of interest include ecocinema and cultural narratives in the Anthropocene.

 In 2015 Samantha was elected as President of the Australian Director’s Guild with a mandate to create greater diversity across gender, race and class in the sector.
 As part of this remit she remains on the taskforce at Screen Australia that rolled out the Gender Matters Initiative in 2016.
 Recently she has presented papers on gender equity in South Korea and China.